albertodoimo/ACTAM/README.md

  easycam.setState(tri);
 ```

-This library offers the possibility to set various parameters for example the minimum and maximum distance from the center of view and some predefined states among witch the user can switch with the perspective buttons of the GUI.
+This library offers the possibility to set various parameters for example the minimum and maximum distance from the center of view and some predefined states among which the user can switch with the perspective buttons of the GUI.

 The planets have a dedicated function to which an array of values, one for each planet, is passed in the instantiation of the object.
 In this function several p5 features are used: